Romyzhao7777/dog-breed-fetcher-template/README.md

 ## Objective
-This mini-assignment is intended to ensure that you are comfortable programming small tasks similar to what your team has recently done during labs.
+This mini-assignment is intended to ensure that you are comfortable programming small tasks similar to what your tutorial team has recently done during labs.
 These tasks are similar to the kinds of coding tasks you will be responsible for individually completing as part of your team project, so the goal is for everyone to be comfortable working through such tasks independently before your team begins the significant coding tasks for your project.